DukiChoi/BLEAppForNRF52/README.md

 ![When connected to the central](connected.png)
 ![disconnecting](disconnect.png)

-This project is to connect 3 devices in a row.
-In a physical world, the BT signal encounters too many disturbances, so using only 1 feather board we cannot reach the user holding phone if he or she is at quite a distance.
-So I thought using one more feather board as a repeater would be better.
-I chose the app to be a peripheral not central, because a repeater in the middle of two devices should be central to connect to 2 individual peripheral devices on different sides.
+This project addresses the limited range of Bluetooth Low Energy (BLE) communication in real-world deployment scenarios.
+In physical environments, BLE signals are subject to substantial attenuation and interference, such that a single Feather board is often insufficient to establish a reliable connection with a user's mobile device located at a considerable distance.
+To address this limitation, an additional Feather board was introduced as a signal repeater positioned between the two endpoints.

+Because a repeater situated between two devices must simultaneously establish connections with two independent peripheral devices on either side, the repeater was configured to operate in the central role.
+Accordingly, the mobile application was designated as a peripheral device, thereby enabling the intermediate node to initiate and manage both connections concurrently.

 ## License Information